dart-archive/angulardart.org/site/tutorial/07-ch05-filter-service.markdown

   a “multiplier” input that will allow the user to double, triple, or quadruple the recipe.
 Lastly, write a custom formatter that multiplies each amount by the number specified in the multiplier input.
-  <strong>Note</strong>: If your code fails with the error “5 $digest()
-  iterations reached”, then read <a href="http://stackoverflow.com/questions/21322969/angulardart-custom-filter-call-method-required-to-be-idempotent">
-    this explanation on StackOverflow</a>.
-  Also note the suggested workaround of piping  ingredient values into a (custom) <code>toString()</code> formatter.</li>
 <li>Finally, if you have not done so already, adapt your solutions to
   the first two problems above so that application of each formatter is controlled by a checkbox.</li>
 </ol>